 One of the goals of the Center for Intercultural Dialogue is to acquire grant funding and then distribute it to Communication scholars who are members of any of the eight member associations of the Council of Communication Associations for research-related travel.
-The National Communication Association set aside $5000 to be spent in micro grants to be distributed by the Center, so small travel grants were made available to NCA members.
+In 2012, the National Communication Association set aside $5000 to be spent in micro grants to be distributed by the Center, so 5 travel grants were made available to NCA members.
 Reports describing those projects are now available.
 In 2013, the Association for Business Communication also set aside funds for micro grants distributed by the Center, and 3 were awarded to ABC members (when those reports are available, they will also be posted).
 As other grants are available directly from the Center, they will be linked here, and also under micro grants.

 In the meantime, there are many other sources of funding available to scholars at all levels who wish to travel internationally for research-related purposes; some of those possibilities are listed below.

 The program is intended exclusively for non-Greeks: members of national academies, university professors at all levels holding a doctorate, post-doctorate researchers, post-graduate students and doctoral candidates, artists, and teachers, in both primary and secondary education, of Greek language, literature, history and culture.

 The AoCIF program educates emerging North American, European, Middle Eastern, and North African leaders on the importance of international cooperation, and encourages them to collaborate on a range of international and domestic policy challenges.